-- 1. Close but do not lock the door to the room where the fire is, and leave the suite. - 2.
+- 1. Close, but do not lock the door to the room where the fire is, and leave the suite. - 2.
 Alert your roommates. - 3.
-Use the nearest stairway to exit the building. - 4.
-DO NOT USE THE ELEVATOR. - 5.
-Pull the nearest fire alarm box and call 5252 once you reach a safe location.
+Use the nearest stairway to exit the building.

+4. DO NOT USE THE ELEVATOR.

+- 5. Pull the nearest fire alarm box and call 5252 once you reach a safe location.
 Do not assume the fire has been reported unless firefighters are on the scene. - 6.
-Continue exiting even if the fire alarm stops sounding the alarm. - 7.
-Meet the members of your suite at a predetermined location at the designated assembly area.
+Continue exiting the building even if the fire alarm stops sounding. - 7.
+Meet the members of your suite at a predetermined location in the designated assembly area outside the building.
 Notify responding Public Safety personnel if anyone is unaccounted for.